All Episodes

 The statute of limitations has not come into play yet, said an email to Fox News.

-Thank you, James Comey, but it goes on to say that those immunity deals with the government, you know, wouldn't change, but he wrote a new AG, a new director of the FBI could take a good look at the entire case.
+But he wrote a new AG, a new director of the FBI could take a good look at the entire case.

-And if anyone who received immunity did not live up to their agreement, like Uma Abedin with the classified documents on her computer, well, that deal is off, and they are potential targets once again.
+And if anyone who received immunity did not live up to their agreement, like Uma Abedeen with the classified documents on her computer, well, that deal is off, and they are potential targets once again.

 There's so many different aspects of this.

-Now, the president said, Well, yeah, I asked Comey, you know, Comey had said to me, he had mentioned three times that on three separate occasions that that Comey told him he wasn't under investigation, and he mentioned, yeah, we talked about it three times, once in person, twice on the phone.
+You know, Comey had said to me, he had mentioned three times that on three separate occasions that Comey told him he wasn't under investigation.

 So what?

-You're allowed to ask any question you want in this world, and Comey did or didn't have to answer.
+You're allowed to ask any question you want in this world.

 That's up to him.

-Precisely because it feeds into the narrative that Trump fired Comey because he was getting too close.
+The so-called bombshell report is included in virtually every report of Comey's firing today, precisely because it feeds into the narrative that Trump fired Comey because he was getting too close.

 They were getting too close to a Russia gate smoking gun.